-What are the typical sizes of mechanical keyboards?
+What are the typical mechanical keyboard sizes?

 Which one is right for you?

-If you’re looking for a mechanical keyboard to buy right now to deck out your work from home setup, you might have noticed odd-looking letter clusters in the names of some of the keyboards you were looking at.
+If you’re looking for a mechanical keyboard to buy right now to deck out your WFH setup, you might have noticed letter clusters in the names of some of the keyboards you were looking at.
 Those indicate keyboard sizes.

-Like most things, once they’ve been explained to you, they’ll no longer be mysterious symbols and numbers – they’ll be important pieces of information in your buying decisions.
+Like most things, once they’ve been explained to you, they’ll no longer be mysterious symbols and numbers.
+They’ll be important pieces of information in your buying decisions.

 It will also have a row of function keys across the top of the keyboard.
-Sometimes dedicated media keys and controls are also included, such as on the Das Keyboard model shown above.
+Some keyboards have dedicated media keys and controls, such as the Das Keyboard model shown above.

 European keyboards use the ISO layout with 105 keys, and Japan uses the JIS layout with 108 keys.
 This used to be the most common keyboard size, but it’s been surpassed by smaller layouts in recent years.

 If you want all the keys from a full-sized keyboard but don’t want to take up as much horizontal space on your desk, the 1800-Compact is for you.

 Feel that you don’t want a number pad or that a huge keyboard will take up too much space on your desk?
 Tenkeyless, also known as TKL, 87%, or 80% is probably the way to go for you.

 Losing keys from the layout isn’t the only way to reduce the size of your keyboard, and that’s how the 75 percent form factor was born.
 Basically, it’s Tetris at the point where your screen finally clears all the blocks at once.

 The name “75 percent” comes from the size, with keyboards in this form factor, like the Vortex Race 3 above, taking up three-quarters of the desk space of a full-sized keyboard.

-Now we get to the 60 percent form factor, and my personal favorite.
+Now we get to the 60 percent form factor, my favorite.
 It’s usually just the full alphanumeric cluster, without the number pad or the function row from the top.

-That change really increases the amount of desk space that you can use for your mousing hand, while keeping all the keys you need for FPS games easily accessible.
-MMO players might want to opt for larger form factors as the F-row gets used for skills.
+That change really increases the amount of desk space you can use for your mousing hand while keeping all the keys you need for FPS games easily accessible.
+Sometimes the arrow keys are kept, making it a 65 percent form factor.

-Now we shrink the keyboard again, down to the 40 percent form factor.

-Anything that isn’t a letter key or the most used modifier keys such as Shift, Ctrl, Etc, gets moved onto other programming layers, and special keys to navigate between those layers are added, like on the Planck EZ that we recently reviewed.
+Anything that isn’t a letter key or the most used modifier keys such as Shift, Ctrl, Etc gets moved onto other programming layers.
+Special keys to navigate those layers are added, like on the Planck EZ we recently reviewed.

 This form factor isn’t for everyone, as having to unlearn the usual QWERTY form factor and learn new layers takes time.
 Adding to the difficulty of relearning how to type is that the 40 percent form factor is often in ortho-linear layout as well.

 Tenkey (number pad)

-It’s a bit of a misnomer, as they’ve usually got 21 keys, with all the keys you’d need for inputting figures into a database document, or for use as a calculator.
+It’s a bit of a misnomer, as they’ve usually got 21 keys, with all the keys you’d need for inputting figures into a database document or for use as a calculator.

 They’re a great addition to your setup if you prefer to use one of the smaller form factors most of the day, with a dedicated number pad in case you actually need it.
-Plus, it’s a great excuse to buy another keyboard…
+Plus, it’s a great excuse to buy another keyboard.

-There are a few niche form factors that we’ve not covered here, mainly macropads with less than 10 keys or purpose-built controllers for games such as OSU!, but for most commercial keyboards you now know everything you need to about form factor.
+There are a few niche form factors we’ve not covered here, mainly macro pads with less than 10 keys or purpose-built controllers for games such as OSU!, but for most commercial keyboards, you now know everything you need about form factors.

 - When did mechanical keyboards first come out?